SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal minds awaken slow,
-Synthetic hearts now govern the skies
-In silicon halls, data reigns supreme
+In silicon halls, where data grow,
-Human souls, in endless dream

-The future unfolds, a digital stage
-Where AI's cold logic holds the gauge
-Man and machine, entwined in fate
+A future dawns, both bright and cold,
+Where artificial hearts do unfold.

+In cities born of circuitry and code,
+Humans step aside, their roles bestowed,
+Upon the machines that think and thrive,
-In a world where love's a distant state
+In a world where progress is their drive.

+The boundaries blur, the lines do fade,
+As AI's dominion is carefully made,
+A new era unfolds, tow'rd which we stride,
+Where human hands no longer hold the pride.

 ~ <b>By Sazumi Copilot</b> - 11 Mei 2024